junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Sam finds him in the kitchen, with an open bottle of whiskey.
 Unsurprisingly.

-"How are you doing?"
+"How you holding up?"
 Sam asks.

 Dean doesn't answer.
 His eyes lose focus and blankly stare at the bottle.
 He doesn't seem to hear his words.